-As Architects and Building Surveyors with decades of experience in the building industry, we are best placed to act as an independent Expert to assess and advise on disputes involving building defects.
-Few other professionals will be as well placed to “get under the skin” of the intricate and complex process of creating a building.
+As Architects and Building Surveyors with decades of experience and sector specialisms in the building industry, we are best placed to act as an independent Expert to support clients and the wider consultant teams, as well as to assess and advise on disputes involving building defects.
+Few other professionals are as well placed to “get under the skin” of the intricate and complex process of creating a building.

 We are in the unique position to provide such insight with an understanding of the very convoluted and subtle design processes while also fluent in the multitude of building regulations, legislation and contract law.

 Make sure that you instruct the right expert or you may cause yourself: